rage/programming-23/data/part-2/3-combining-conditions.md

 With nested conditional statements it is crucial to get the indentations right.
 Indentations determine which branches are linked together.
 For example, an `if` branch and an `else` branch with the same amount of whitespace are determined to be branches of the same conditional statement.

 The same result can often be achieved using either nested conditional statements or conditions combined with logical operators.
-The example below is functionally no different from the example above in the sense that it will print out the exactly same things with the same inputs:
+The example below is functionally no different from the example above, in the sense that it will print out the exactly same things with the same inputs:

 ```python
 number = int(input("Please type in a number: "))